Will My Homeowners Insurance Allow Pit Bulls?

 Homeowners insurance policies cover damage and injuries caused by household pets, but providers can deny you a policy or raise your rates based on your dog's breed.
 No matter how harmless you know your pit bull is, insurance companies may see your best friend as a liability concern.
 This article covers:

-Owning a pit bull can raise your rates with home insurance providers, who view your pet as a liability risk.
-For this reason, you must disclose any household pets, and your rates can increase.
+Owning a pit bull can raise your rates, because home insurance providers view your pet as a liability risk.
 While all dog breeds can bite under the right circumstances, larger breeds have the physical capacity to cause more damage.
 That makes them a bigger liability to insurance companies.

 Insurers know that even breeds that are traditionally thought of as aggressive can make loving pets.
 Nevertheless, there is a concern that your dog can be provoked into behaving erratically.

-Homeowners insurance policies include a personal liability portion, which covers the costs of personal injury and property damage that you're responsible for.
+Homeowners insurance policies include a personal liability portion, which covers the costs of personal injury and property damage if you're found responsible.
 For example, if your pit bull bites someone on a walk or tears apart your neighbor’s flower bed, personal liability insurance can cover the damages.
 Due to this liability portion, your pit bull can raise your policy rates or bar you from a policy all together.